Next steps for autism assessment, autism funding, and private speech therapy

-If you haven't read my first post yet which gives you an overall picture, click here.
+If you haven't read my first post yet which gives you an overall picture for completing an autism testing in BC, click here.

 Today we're going to talk about other parts of the assessment like how do I get the assessment funded and what does the speech-language assessment look like?!